digitalsamba/sinch-conference-middleware/README.md

 ----

 When a phone user joins a conference, they prompted for a PIN which is checked against the database.
-If the PIN exists, the phone user is connected to the relevant conference and (to do) Digital Samba is notified by passing the users token.
+If the PIN exists, the phone user is connected to the relevant conference and (to do) Digital Samba is notified by passing the users token via the phone_user_joined API call

 ## Features